hylandtechoutreach/senior-project/Git/Intro/PushChanges.md

 To push your changes up, use the **Synchronize Changes** button on the blue bar at the bottom of the window:
 ![](https://i.imgur.com/d2PY1qT.png)

-The button should have a recycle/refresh symbol, a number and a down arrow, and another number and an up arrow.
-The down number corresponds with how many new commits exist on the server, and the up number corresponds with how many new commits exist in the local repository.
+_Note: This may be a **Publish Changes** button with a cloud and an arrow instead, depending on the repository_

-Once you click that button, you will have to enter your credentials.
+Once you click that button, you may have to enter your credentials.
 After that, your changes should exist in the server repository!
 You can go to your repository on GitHub and make sure the changes are there.

 ## Option 2: Adding, Committing, and Pushing via the Command Line
 First, make sure your present working directory is your repository's folder.
 Then, use the commands below to interact with git.